The Multivariate Herglotz-Nevanlinna Class: Superresolution: Herglotz-Nevanlinna class in the polydisk

 unless $n_j \geq 0$ for all $j=1, \cdots, d$ or $n_j \leq 0$ for all $j=1, \cdots, d$.

 Thus the pluriharmonic function $\Re \varphi(\boldsymbol{z})$ can be written as

 where $\mathcal{P}_{\D^d}$ is the Poisson-Szeg\"o kernel of $\D^d$:

-The positive regular Borel measures satisfying the above moment conditions \eqref{Eq:Pluri-measure} are often called {\em pluriharmonic measures} as their Poisson-Szeg\"o integral produces pluriharmonic functions (which are locally real part of holomorphic functions).
+The positive regular Borel measures satisfying the above moment conditions \eqref{Eq:Pluri-measure} are often called {\em pluriharmonic measures} as their Poisson-Szeg\"o integral produces pluriharmonic functions (that are locally real part of holomorphic functions).